 Custom Asylum Scenery:

 Due to some of the heavy customisation that making Asylum Daleks can require, I often find myself with several spare parts left over afterwards.
-Sometimes these are heads, parts of lower sections, sometimes even appendages (but never eyestalks…).
+Sometimes these are heads, parts of lower sections, sometimes even appendages, but unfortunately never eyestalks.
 As such, I decided to combine some of the most common spare parts I have to form a scenery item which is featured in my Asylum display.
-Since this includes parts from many other Daleks, they are a bit mismatched, but I attempted to retain as much versatility as I could with this impromptu custom – the heads still rotate, and the manipulator arm moves too, which I think is a nice touch.
-This custom was created using paper mâché, hot glue and green paint, with some black and grey detailing.
+Since this includes parts from many other Daleks, they are a bit mismatched, but I attempted to retain as much versatility as I could with this impromptu custom – the heads still rotate, and the manipulator arm moves too, which improves its function as a decorative piece if nothing else.
+This custom was created using paper mâché, hot glue and green paint, with some black and grey detailing to represent the years of wear and tear that a jumble of pieces of destroyed Dalek would probably accumulate after thousands of years rotting in an Asylum.

 Duo of Paradigm Dalek Asylum Inmates:

-Although not customs, these Daleks feature alongside my other Asylum Dalek inmates because they just look so good.
+Although these figures are in fact official releases and not customs, these Daleks feature alongside my other Asylum Dalek inmates because they just look so good.
 Whilst I am not a particular fan of the Paradigm Dalek design, the new chrome red paint job on the Drone figure looks incredible, and it almost makes me wish they had released an undamaged version of this figure, like they did for the Dalek Strategist.
 The Asylum damage detailing is actually really nice, and although I wish they had made a classic version of this set, it is still a nice set piece to have, and it was quite cheap on Amazon at the time of purchasing too, and although the centrepiece of the set was the bronze Asylum Dalek, it is great for bolstering an Asylum collection.
+Interestingly, a Paradigm Dalek Supreme did feature in Asylum of the Daleks, but it was not a complete prop and was missing the eyestalk and dome lights.
+This set therefore implies that there are several Paradigm Dalek Supremes imprisoned in the Asylum, probably due to their immediate redundancy following the fan backlash to their debut in Victory of the Daleks.

 Asylum Dalek Strategist Figure: